chnyda/taikungoclient/client/docs/Repository.md

 HasOrganizationDisplayName returns a boolean if a field has been set.

-### SetOrganizationDisplayNameNil

-`func (o *Repository) SetOrganizationDisplayNameNil(b bool)`

- SetOrganizationDisplayNameNil sets the value for OrganizationDisplayName to be an explicit nil

-### UnsetOrganizationDisplayName
-`func (o *Repository) UnsetOrganizationDisplayName()`

-UnsetOrganizationDisplayName ensures that no value is present for OrganizationDisplayName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)